ravignir/5Hex-Tileset/README.md

 # 5Hex V1.4g
 A MASSIVE tileset Unciv mod.

-5Hex is a tileset/retexture mod which replaces all of the existing FantasyHex images and adds many more - including missing stuff from the expansions.
+5Hex is a tileset/retexture mod which adds new tileset images - including missing stuff from the expansions.

 This mod is compatible with the following mods (as of 24.04.2021):
 -Civ5 Expansion mod by Red11